Kuehnelt/solstice-dots/README.md

 </div>

 # Description

-Those are my personal dotfiles for dailydriving in Fedora KDE.
-Most of it was inspirde from a mix of [Pazl27](https://github.com/Pazl27/dotfiles/tree/master) and [Emmale64](https://www.reddit.com/r/unixporn/comments/1o4lofv/kde_who_needs_hyprland/) configs.
-Everything is Catppuccin Mocha themed, with a heavy focus on CLI tools and easy of use.
-This repository contains: general configs for KDE and other applications, my custom shortcuts and aliases, my keyboard mods with keyd.
+These are my personal dotfiles for daily driving Fedora KDE.
+This setup is a bit of a Frankenstein's monster, with little original work done by me.
+Most of it was inspired by a mix of [Pazl27](https://github.com/Pazl27/dotfiles/tree/master)'s and [Emmale64](https://www.reddit.com/r/unixporn/comments/1o4lofv/kde_who_needs_hyprland/)'s dots, and many of the configs are just slightly tweaked versions from the official [Catppuccin](https://catppuccin.com/) repositories.

+Everything is themed with Catppuccin Mocha, with a heavy focus on CLI tools and ease of use.

+This repository contains:

+    General configs for KDE and other applications

+    My custom shortcuts and aliases

+    My keyboard mods using keyd

 # Preview